United States: China Is Putting Muslims In ‘Concentration Camps’

 — Dr. Craig Considine (@CraigCons) April 29, 2019

-In contrast, U.S. Secretary of State Mike Pompeo on Thursday used the term “re-education camps” instead of concentration camps, though he did say that what was going on is indeed “reminiscent of the 1930s.”
+In contrast, on Thursday, U.S. Secretary of State Mike Pompeo used the term “re-education camps” instead of concentration camps, though he did say that what was going on is indeed “reminiscent of the 1930s.”

-The U.S. government has in the past considered sanctions against Chinese officials in Xinjiang, the region bordering central Asia that is home to millions of Uighurs and other Muslim ethnic minorities.
-China in response has threatened to retaliate against any such sanctions.
-In March the governor of Xinjiang expressly dismissed comparisons to concentration camps, saying that the sites were essentially the same as boarding schools.
+The U.S. government has, in the past, considered sanctions against Chinese officials in Xinjiang, the region bordering central Asia that is home to millions of Uighurs and other Muslim ethnic minorities.
+In response, China has threatened to retaliate against any such sanctions.
+In March, the governor of Xinjiang expressly dismissed comparisons to concentration camps, saying that the sites were essentially the same as boarding schools.

 According to U.S. officials, the Chinese government has made many aspects of religious practice and culture in Xinjiang criminal, including punishment for teaching Muslim texts to children and banning parents from giving their children Uighur names.